elcodi/bamboo/README.md

 Composer will install Vamboo Store and all its dependencies under the `path/to/install` directory.

-2) Checking your System Configuration
+2) Check your System Configuration
 -------------------------------------

-Before starting coding, make sure that your local system is properly configured for Vamboo Store.
+Make sure that your local system is properly configured for Vamboo Store.

-Execute the `check.php` script from the command line:
+Enter the ``path/to/install`` drectory and execute the `check.php` script from the command line:

 ```bash
 $ php app/check.php
 ```

-The script returns a status code of `0` if all mandatory requirements are met, `1` otherwise.
+The script returns a status code of `0` if requirements are met, `1` otherwise.

 3) Load sample data
 -------------------